 When you are a native speaker, you can of course claim to be fluent in your mother tongue.
 But it is a common misconception that to be truly bilingual, you have to have acquired your second language (and additional ones) in early childhood already.
 Studies into language learning show that it is certainly easier to do so, but you can become bilingual later in life as well, in adolescence and in adulthood.

-Bilingualism occurs all around the world, at all ages and all levels of society.
-The United States, for example, has an estimated 50 million bilinguals.
+Bilingualism occurs all around the world, at all ages and at all levels of society.
+For example, has an estimated 50 million bilinguals in the US.
 Being multilingual even in childhood is common in parts of India, and in many European countries, children learn at least one foreign language in school.

 Is bilingualism a question of proficiency?